kingparra/hpfp/01_-_all_you_need_is_lambda/notes.rst

   same result.
 This is known as referential transparency.
 * Valid: {1,2,3} -> {A,B,C}.
 Not valid : {1,1,2} -> {X,Y,Z}.
 Also valid: {1,2,3}
   -> {A,A,A}.

+..
+What are some other ways to describe a function?

+   Everything in a pure functional program is an expression.

+   Each expression is (or reduces to) a single value.

+   An expression may denote its value literally.

+   An expression may instead contain a name (or names) within its definition.

+   A name stands for an expression.

+   An association between a name and the expression it stands for is known as a name binding.

+   Names who have an expression are bound.

+   Names without an expression are unbound.

+   Unbound names cannot be resolved to an expression.

+   Bound names can be resolved to the expression they stand for.

+   A function is an expression with a parameter.

+   In order to simplify a function we must bind some other expression to the name it introduces.

 1.4 The structure of lambda terms